reactgraphqlacademy/fb-messenger/README.md

 Finish the implementation of the Login component located in src/components/Login/index.js.
 Requirements:

-To do this part you'll need the following credentials for the server side validation: password 123 and email clone@facebook.com
+To do this part you'll need the following credentials for the server side validation: email: `clone@facebook.com` & password: `123`

 * The state of the inputs should be managed by the Login component (are the inputs controlled or uncontrolled components?).
 Hint, use the onChange event in the inputs.
 * Add some simple client side validation, if the email or password are not provided don't submit the form and notify the user by using `alert('Email and password are required')`